 - Three tools, focused on planning and implementation of partnerships; and

 As MassHealth launches its accountable care organization (ACO) program, a key driver of program success will be the ACOs’ ability to address social determinants of health, particularly among high-need, high-cost patients.
 Rather than deliver such services directly, most ACOs will likely to partner with CBOs to incorporate relevant social supportive services into new care delivery models.

-To help Massachusetts’ providers, CBOs, payers, and others explore the types of activities and approaches that could best support viable partnerships and drive improved outcomes, CHCS worked with the Blue Cross Blue Shield of Massachusetts Foundation to hold a public stakeholder convening in Boston in May 2017.
-An upcoming brief in winter 2017-2018 will outline actionable takeaways and operational activities to help Massachusetts providers and CBOs establish effective partnerships.
+To help Massachusetts’ providers, CBOs, payers, and others explore the types of activities and approaches that could best support viable partnerships and drive improved outcomes, CHCS worked with the Blue Cross Blue Shield of Massachusetts Foundation to hold a public stakeholder convening in Boston in June 2017.
+A brief was also developed, outlining actionable takeaways and operational activities to help Massachusetts providers and CBOs establish effective partnerships.